 Where to eat in Vilnius

 Vilnius has genuinely outgrown its reputation for heavy Soviet-era food.
-The city now has a creative restaurant scene with a strong focus on locally sourced ingredients and modern Lithuanian cooking.
+The city now has creative restaurants with a strong focus on locally sourced ingredients and modern Lithuanian cooking.
 In the Old Town, look for cepelinai (potato dumplings stuffed with meat and served with sour cream and bacon), cold beet soup with boiled potatoes in summer, and excellent rye bread.
 The Hales Market (Haliu turgus) is the best place to find street food, fresh produce, and local cheese.
-For coffee, the city has a thriving specialty coffee scene centred around the areas just outside the Old Town gates.
+For coffee, the city has a strong specialty-coffee culture centred around the areas just outside the Old Town gates.

 A city that rewards wandering